srijith-reddy/walkwithme-frontend/README.md

 ## Current State

 The app already supports route planning, AR guidance, map fallback navigation, hazard awareness, GPX workflows, step tracking, route exploration features, walk analysis, and the Loop Assistant with favorites.

-Areas that would still benefit from cleanup in future iterations include:

-- centralizing backend configuration
-- adding screenshots or demo media to the repository
-- documenting backend response contracts in more detail
-- reviewing project settings and deployment targets